angular/angular/aio/content/guide/route-animations.md

 After configuring the routes, add a `<router-outlet>` inside the root `AppComponent` template.
 The `<router-outlet>` directive tells the Angular router where to render the views when matched with a route.

-The `<router-outlet>` directive holds the custom data set for the currently active route which can be accessed via the route's `activatedRouteData` property, we can use such data to animate our routing transitions.
+The `ChildrenOutletContexts` holds information about outlets and activated routes.
+We can use the `data` property of each `Route` to animate our routing transitions.

 <code-example path="animations/src/app/app.component.html" header="src/app/app.component.html" region="route-animations-outlet"></code-example>